peldszus/alpha-zero-general-lib/README.md

 ## Contributors and Credits
-* The original version was written by [Surag Nair](https://github.com/suragnair).
+* The original version was written by [Surag Nair](https://github.com/suragnair) and credits go to all contributors of https://github.com/suragnair/alpha-zero-general.
-* [Shantanu Thakoor](https://github.com/ShantanuThakoor) and [Megha Jhunjhunwala](https://github.com/jjw-megha) helped with core design and implementation.
+* The use of ray is inspired by https://github.com/werner-duvaud/muzero-general.